Peachball/words_with_friends_solver/README.md

 # words_with_friends_solver

-A tool telling people the best way to solve the Word With Friends.
+A tool telling people the best way to solve Word With Friends.